flinox/kafka-cluster-test/README.md

 kafka/log
 ```

-Build the dockerfile to create an image of zookeeper and another for kafka, something like:
+Build the dockerfile to create an image of zookeeper and another for kafka on your dockerhub account, remember to change the image reference on docker-compose.yml, to build the images run something like:

 ```
 cd ~/github.com/flinox/kafka_cluster/zookeeper